aws-samples/amazon-sagemaker-administration-workshop/content/800-solutions/lab-02-solutions.md

 ## Solution for the assignment 02-01
 > Implement tag-based data access control following the blog post [Configuring Amazon SageMaker Studio for teams and groups with complete resource isolation](https://aws.amazon.com/fr/blogs/machine-learning/configuring-amazon-sagemaker-studio-for-teams-and-groups-with-complete-resource-isolation/).

-## Solution for the Assignment 02-02
+## Solution for the assignment 02-02
 > Implement tag-based access control to SageMaker resources following the [example](https://docs.aws.amazon.com/sagemaker/latest/dg/security_iam_id-based-policy-examples.html#access-tag-policy) in the Developer Guide.

 This sample solution implements resource isolation for user profiles using resource tags.
 We're going to control access to SageMaker processing and training jobs based on the project membership and the tags attached to the user profile execution roles.